-Hands down, the best lenses we tested come in the Kaenon Burnet.
+Hands down, the best lenses we tested were in the Kaenon Burnet.
 The Ultra Grey 12 lenses are everything we never dared to dream a grey lens could be.
 Not only are they crystal clear, but they're also versatile, performing equally as well in both bright and low light.
 They have almost no reflections off the backs of the lenses and manage to increase contrast by boosting colors in ways we normally associate with brown lenses.
 The Costa del Mar Rinconcito has nearly as impressive of a performance.
-Their Blue Mirror lenses are excellent in clarity and provide very true-to-life colors, with just a hint of blue-ish increased contrast.
-They have nearly no reflections from the backs of the lenses, and do extremely well in bright lighting conditions, though not quite as well in lower light situations.
+Their Blue Mirror lenses are excellent in clarity and provide true-to-life colors, with just a hint of increased blue-ish contrast.
+They have nearly no reflections from the backs of the lenses and do extremely well in bright lighting conditions, though not quite as well in lower light situations.

 Style and Versatility

 Though style is subjective, some sunglasses look good on many people and in various situations, while others seem to fit only a few or have limited applications.
 We asked as many folks as we could wrangle up to tell us how they liked the look of every pair.
 We also considered how well they work in different scenarios, from lounging in the hammock to hiking in the local hills.

 If style is your number one priority, it's hard to go wrong with the timeless look of the Ray-Ban Original Wayfarer.
 These classics have been practically unchanged since they were first introduced in the 1950s.
 They seem to look good on everyone — no matter the gender, age, or style — and have an appearance that goes with many outfits and situations.